 People of all ages who are living with long term conditions, complex care needs or serious health problems benefit from having their own Anticipatory Care Plan.

-Anticipatory Care Planning documents have been developed for use across Scotland.
+Anticipatory Care Planning documents are available for use across Scotland.

-Copies of the Scottish Anticipatory Care Plan can be downloaded and printed from the MyACP.scot website or are available from GP practices.
+The Scottish Anticipatory Care Plan can be downloaded and printed from the MyACP website.
+Some GP practices have copies.

-Some people like to use the ‘My ACP’ App available for download free of charge from the App Store.
+The ‘My ACP’ App available free of charge from the App Store.

 There are ACP leaflets to explain more about the benefits of Anticipatory Care Planning